You gotta be patient.

 Start Off With A Faster Growing Strain Of Cannabis

 Some of the indica strains reach the final stage much faster than sativas do, so if you are in a hurry to get to harvest, try planting some indica seeds.
+Here is the selection of indica seeds at the best online seed bank.

 Blast Your Plants With Light During Veg